Hikari Okubo

-Hikari Okubo (大久保光, Ōkubo Hikari) is a Japanese motorcycle racer.
-He currently competes in the MotoE World Cup aboard an Energica Ego bike with Avant Ajo MotoE.
+Hikari Okubo (大久保光, Ōkubo Hikari) is a Japanese motorcycle racer who last competed in the MotoE World Championship for Tech3 E-Racing.
 He has also competed in the Supersport World Championship aboard a Honda CBR600RR.

 Career

 All Japan Road Race GP125/GP3 Championship

-Born in Tokyo, Okubo started in the All Japan Road Race Championship GP125 class in 2008, riding for Endurance Honda, where he finished the season in 20th place overall with a best result of 13th at Tsukuba.
+Born in the city of Kodaira in Tokyo, Okubo started in the All Japan Road Race Championship GP125 class in 2008, riding for Endurance Honda, where he finished the season in 20th place overall with a best result of 13th at Tsukuba.
 For 2009 Okubo remained in the GP125 class but joined the 18 Garage Racing Team once again on a Honda.
 2009 saw a significant improvement from 2008, with sixth overall in the championship; his best result in 2009 was sixth position at Okayama.
 Okubo once again rode with the 18 Garage Racing Team aboard a Honda in 2010, staying in the newly renamed J-GP3 class.
 Okubo opened the season with his first victory in the Japanese championship at Tsukuba, this was followed by another victory at Motegi, these victories along with two other podiums were enough to secure his first Japanese championship title.
 Okubo also competed in his first 125cc World Championship event as a wildcard at the Japanese round at Motegi, he qualified in 26th and finished the race just out of the points in 16th position.
 Deciding to try to defend his title in 2011, Okubo stayed in the J-GP3 class, along with 18 Garage Racing Team for the third consecutive year.
 Okubo only finished two of the five races, as he could only finish tenth overall.
 He once again received a wildcard entry to the 125cc World Championship for the Japanese round held at Motegi, he qualified 25th and finished just outside the points again in 17th.